learn-academy-2023-charlie/week-6-assessment-Aubzzz/interview-questions.md

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?

-action: "GET" location: /students - This will retrieve a source
+action: "GET" location: /students - Contorller method = Index, this would list all of the students in the database

-action: "POST" location: /students
+action: "POST" location: /students- Controller Method = Create, this would create new information/data that would need to be stored with the student in the database

-action: "GET" location: /students/new
+action: "GET" location: /students/new = Controller method is new, this would create a new student, no data is added, just the position of a new student is

-action: "GET" location: /students/2
+action: "GET" location: /students/2 - controller method-show, this would "show" in a view the student who is located at id 2

-action: "GET" location: /students/2/edit
+action: "GET" location: /students/2/edit - controller method- edit, this would allow the user to modify the student at id 2

-action: "PATCH" location: /students/2
+action: "PATCH" location: /students/2 - Controlller method-update, this would change the data using new parameters input for the student located at id 2

-action: "DELETE" location: /students/2
+action: "DELETE" location: /students/2 - Controller method-delete, this would delete the studen info at student id 2

 5. As a developer, you are making an application to manage your to do list.
 Create 10 user stories that will help you get your application started.
 [Here is a resource](https://www.atlassian.com/agile/project-management/user-stories) to help you create your user stories.